samoline1/G.O.D/docs/miner_setup.md

     - For developers: use `SUBTENSOR_ADDRESS=wss://test.finney.opentensor.ai:443/`

 3. Configure environment variables:
-    Create a `.env` file with the following:
+    Create a `.1.env` file with the following:
     - `HUGGINGFACE_TOKEN`
     - `WANDB_TOKEN`